 - Load-Bearing Capacity: Panels support distributed loads of 0.5–2.5 kN/m², depending on thickness and core type.

-- Weather Resistance: Coated skins resist UV radiation, humidity, and sand abrasion, ensuring durability in the UAE’s environment.
+- Weather Resistance: Coated skins resist UV radiation, humidity, and sand abrasion, ensuring durability in the DUBAI’s environment.

 Testing and Standards